auth0/docs/articles/api-auth/why-use-access-tokens-to-secure-apis.md

 ## Identity Tokens

-The **ID Token** is a <dfn data-key="json-web-token">JSON Web Token (JWT)</dfn>, and it is meant for the application only.
-For example, in the example of a a to-do app that uses Google to log users in and to integrate their calendars with the app, Google sends an ID Token to the to-do app that tells the app who the user is and various pieces of information about them.
-The app then parses [the token's contents](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims) and uses this information (including details like your name and your profile picture) to customize your user experience.
+The **ID Token** is a <dfn data-key="json-web-token">JSON Web Token (JWT)</dfn>, and it is meant for use by the application only.
+For example, if there's a to-do app that uses Google to log in users and to sync their calendars, Google sends an ID Token to the to-do app that includes information about the user.
+The app then parses [the token's contents](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims) and uses the information (including details like your name and your profile picture) to customize the user experience.

 ::: warning
 Be sure to [validate an ID Token](/tokens/guides/id-token/validate-id-token) before using the information it contains!
 You can use a [library](https://jwt.io/#libraries-io) to help with this task.